dandxy89/kratos/docs/MetricIdeas.md

 * Games metrics
   * Get ordered list of stokes gained by club - In Scope - READY
-  * Get best x shots - In Scope - READY - By Club too
+  * Get best x shots - In Scope - READY - (TODO: By Club too)
-  * Get worst x shots - In Scope - READY - By Club too
+  * Get worst x shots - In Scope - READY - (TODO: By Club too)
   * Greens in regulation (GIR) - In Scope - READY
   * Fairways hit - In Scope - READY
   * Average distance per club - In Scope - READY